Garmin Venu 3 vs Amazfit Balance

 Frequently Asked Questions

-Garmin Venu 3 excels if you value bright 1.4" amoled display with refined, lifestyle-friendly ui.
-Amazfit Balance is better if you prioritize extremely lightweight design (1.23 oz) for its 46mm size.
-Pick based on your budget and daily use.
+Garmin Venu 3 is the better choice if you prioritize bright 1.4" amoled display with refined, lifestyle-friendly ui.
+Amazfit Balance wins if you value extremely lightweight design (1.23 oz) for its 46mm size.
+Both are rated highly (4.5★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure